shadan-pk/ktufy-backend/USER_MANAGEMENT_ENDPOINTS.md

 # User Management Endpoints Documentation

 ## Overview
-These endpoints allow users to manage their profiles, change passwords, verify emails, and delete accounts.
+These endpoints allow users to manage their profiles, request password resets, verify emails, and delete accounts.

+**Important**: All profile data is stored in the `public.users` table, while authentication data (email, password) is managed by Supabase in the `auth.users` table.

 ## Base URL
 ```